TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.1.7 =
+* Improved thumbnail and favorite icon generation buttons in link edition form so that they work even when creating a new link and don't redirect to a different page

 = 4.1.6 =
 * Fixed: Use primary web address if plugin is updated and settings are not saved anew.